 - Make your complaints policy visible and simple to use so that clients can use this route before complaining online.

 - Take care of your staff’s well-being and mental health.
 There are many charities that can assist in any issue and are the reason for existing.
-Love Your Pet, Love Your Vet is a key charity and support organisation.
+Vetlife is the main charity and support organisation in the UK.
 Danny Chambers, a senior veterinary surgeon and trustee of Vetlife, talks about mental health in our podcast, dealing with mistakes and compartmentalising.
 Unless the same vet has numerous complaints against him or her, it’s not usually that person’s fault.
 It is important the individual compartmentalises and doesn’t take the emotional toll home.
 Being a vet is hard enough as it is, let alone dealing with guilt, shame, doubt or anger from a client.